sweco-sejuva/sejuva_FME_vm/README.md

 Change the repository name if desired.
 Create a branch that will be the name of the course.

-## Create and configure S3 Bucket
+## Create and configure S3 Bucket for static webpage
 ## Install and update AWSCredentialSupplier.fmx
 ## Edit settings.json
+* Replace `password` with the desired login password for the virtual machine
+* Replace `fmelicenseip` with the FME license server IP address

 ## Run QuickSetup.fmw
 This step creates your AWS EC2 Environment
 1. Open QuickSetup.fmw
 1. Run Quicksetup.fmw

 ### Configure FlexNet License Server
+1. Follow the instructions in the /workspaces/LicenseServerInfo.txt file to request a license.
+1. Edit the safe.lic file so that the VENDOR line is 'VENDOR safe port=27010' and the serial number is removed.
+1. Save the safe.lic file into your GitHub repository and push any updates.
+1. Reboot the license server machine.

 ### Configure FME Server
 1. Using the public IP address, log into FME Server.
 Username and password are `admin`
 1. Change the admin password
-1.

-## Create and tag AMI
-## Publish VMCreator.fmw and GitClone2S3.fmw with AWSCredentialSupplier.fmx to FME Server/Cloud
-## Configure GitHub webhook to run GitClone2s3.fmw

-### FME Server
-1. Run CreateFMEServer.fmw
-1. Go to the public IP address
 1. Activate FME Server
-1. Change the admin Password
 1. Create FMETraining repository
-1. Create a new user that only has read and run permissions for the FMETraining repository
+1. Create token that can only Read and Run from the FMETraining repository

-## Create image for virtual machine
+## Create and tag AMI
-InitialConfiguration.bat is used to setup the image for the virtual machine.
-Edit the content of InitialConfiguration.bat so that OnstartConfigurationURL points to your own OnstartConfigurationURL.bat file.
-Create a t3.large Windows instance, and then edit and run the following from the commandline:
-`powershell -Command "Invoke-WebRequest https://raw.githubusercontent.com/rjcragg/AWS/master/InitialConfiguration.bat -OutFile InitialConfiguration.bat" && InitialConfiguration.bat password fmelicenseip fmeserverserial`
-* Edit the `https://raw.githubusercontent.com/.../InitialConfiguration.bat` path to point to your GitHub repository
-* Replace `password` with the desired login password for the virtual machine
-* Replace `fmelicenseip` with the FME license server IP address

-OnstartConfiguration.bat is run by the Task Scheduler on the virtual machines every time the virtual machine starts (or restarts).
-This allows you to perform additional configuration steps at startup.

-Once the machine is configured, create an image (AMI) and add a tag called Course.
+Once the machine is configured, create an image (AMI) and add a tag called `git.branch`.
 The course is the name of the image (like training, or certification).
 This tag is used by the VMCreator.fmw file to launch virtual machines on demand.

-## Create FME Server machine or use FME Cloud for launching virtual machines
-The machine used for training could possibly do this.
-Turn off auto-shutdown.

-## Create website for launching virtual machines
-1. Create S3 bucket
-1. Edit GitClone2S3.fmw so that it contains your AWS web connection, and publish to FME Server or FME Cloud.
-1. Add webhook in GitHub repository run GitHub2S3.fmw

-### GitHub Webhook
+## Publish VMCreator.fmw and GitClone2S3.fmw with AWSCredentialSupplier.fmx to FME Server/Cloud
+1. Open VMCreator.fmw, set the private parameters `git.username` and `git.repository`, and add a webconnection for the `GMAIL_NAMED_CONNECTION` private parameter.
+Publish to the FMETraining repository on FME Server.

+## Configure GitHub webhook to run GitClone2s3.fmw
 1. Navigate to your GitHub repository
 1. Click on the `Settings` tab
 1. Click on `Webhooks`